damienjburks/smurks-kitchen-journal/docs/recipes/asian/moo_shu_pork_bowls.md

 These Moo Shu Pork Bowls are a fast, flavorful take on the classic Chinese dish—no pancake wraps required.
 Ground pork is stir-fried with red cabbage, scallions, and a tangy hoisin-soy glaze, then served over buttery jasmine rice.
 Finished with a sprinkle of sesame seeds, scallion greens, and fresh lime, each bite delivers sweet, savory, and slightly spicy satisfaction.

-This recipe is inspired by [Hello Fresh], which we originally used to make this at home.
+This recipe is inspired by [HelloFresh], which we originally used to make this at home.

 > - **Serves:** 6
 > - **Prep Time:** ~15 minutes